axelb/clicker/README.md

 * Server-side logging is done with [log4js-node](https://github.com/nomiddlename/log4js-node)
 * Special glyphs are used from [Font Awesome](http://fortawesome.github.io/Font-Awesome/)
 * When code is collected in cloze questions, a normalization is done by beautifying the inserted code using [jsbeautifier](https://github.com/einars/js-beautify)

-## Testing
-There is a shell script *startlocal* to start a local empty mongo database (requires [mongo](http://www.mongodb.org)) and a script *stoplocal* to stop these processes again.
-These are also used on the jenkins server I use for CI and deployment.
-BTW: Current Jenkins config is stored in the resources directory.

 ## Functionality
 At the moment the following types of questions can be created and used: